Raw Feeding for Senior Dogs with Chronic Conditions

 If you're reading this, you've probably experienced:

-Restricting protein in all senior dogs is an outdated practice.
-Unless your dog has diagnosed kidney disease , high-quality raw protein is essential for immune function and muscle tone.
-Reducing protein unnecessarily can actually weaken your senior dog.
+Let’s kill a common myth: restricting protein in every senior dog is an outdated mistake.
+Unless your dog has **diagnosed kidney disease**, high-quality raw protein is essential for their immune function and muscle tone.
+Reducing it unnecessarily only serves to weaken your senior dog.

 🔬 RAW & WELL INSIGHT